 Following what we were saying, Costa Rica has to win this topic.
 It’s not that Panama doesn’t have outdoor activities.
 In fact, it has many things to do outdoors, with great variety and very enjoyable.
 Panama is way above the average in terms of things to do in the wild.
 The thing is… Costa Rica is probably the best country in the world on this!

 In Costa Rica, you have an incredible variety of things to do in the wild.
-You can hike a volcano, go to wild beaches, hike in many cloud forests, go bird watching, whale watching, go search for animals in the park (and actually seeing them), go rafting, kayaking, zip-lining, surfing in dozens of different places.
+You can hike a volcano, go to wild beaches, hike in many cloud forests, go bird watching, whale watching, go search for animals in the park (and actually see them), go rafting, kayaking, zip-lining, surfing in dozens of different places.
 You can spend weeks doing all these, always at different places.
 It’s just unbelievable for such a small country.

 Panama is somewhat similar, it has almost all the above-mentioned things to do, but in less quantity.
 Particularly if we think of animal watching.
-On this, Costa Rica is easily the better country.
+On this, Costa Rica is easily a better country.
 It’s much easier to find wildlife in Costa Rica than in Panama.
 It also helps that Costa Rica is a tourist destination for a longer period than Panama and it also has a more developed tourism sector.

-Natural Beauty – Costa Rica vs Panama
+Natural Beauty – Costa Rica vs Panama Travel

 Cloud forests, tropical beaches with warm turquoise water and soft sand, national parks with beautiful trails, wonderful mountains… Both countries have them all, and in both countries, they are spread all over.